Djirri Djirri

 Ky-ya is also Mandy's daughter and another one of our lead dancers.
 She has been dancing since she was 3.
 Ky-ya also helps create the dance moves with her sister Dharna, but also sings and composes some of the Djirri Djirri songs.
 Ky-ya is Wurundjeri, Dja Dja wurrung and Ngurai illum wurrung.
 Ky-ya's Spirit Protector is Walert the possum.

-Kiera has been dancing since 2017.
-She is another mentor for the younger dancers and holds her cultural pride high.
+Kiera has been dancing with Djirri Djirri since 2017.
+She is a leader and mentor for the younger dancers.
+She also leads cultural and dance workshops.
 Kiera is Wurundjeri and Ngurai illum wurrung.
 Kiera's Spirit Protector is Ngawanj the sun.
+Photo Benny Clarke

 Bella has been dancing with Djirri Djirri since 2017.
 She is a very passionate dancer and is a future leader.
 Bella is Wurundjeri, Dja Dja wurrung and Ngurai illum wurrung.
 Bella's Spirit Protector is Djirri Djirri the Willy Wagtail.